-We’re delighted to announce that Pic ‘n’ Mix, our successful year-long Primary School Film Education programme now finishing its 3rd year, will continue for a 4th and 5th edition into 2021 thanks to funding from Sir John Cass’s Foundation.
+We’re delighted to announce that Pic ‘n’ Mix, our successful year-long Primary School Film Education programme now finishing its 3rd year, will continue for a 4th and 5th edition into 2021 thanks to funding from Sir John Cass’s Foundation and Derwent London.

 In partnership with Tower Hamlets Arts and Music Service (THAMES), Into Film and Sir John Cass’s Foundation the programme involves a free programme of Continuing Professional Development (CPD) for teachers, film education screenings and in-school sessions with filmmakers facilitated by Chocolate Films.
 It also offers the Lights, Camera, Score pilot, a project that explores storytelling through media using film and music, facilitated by Three Stones Media.